alexbird-hunterindustries/lightning-talks/2025-11-07-when-to-plan/presentation.md

 ## One-way Door Examples

+- Adopting a library's data format throughout our code
 - Moving customer data into a new database
 - Choosing a translation strategy and using it throughout the UI
-- Setting a pattern and using it throughout the code

 ![bg right 70%](./images/one-airpot-security-door.jpg)